TheOdinProject/curriculum/foundations/javascript_basics/project_rock_paper_scissors.md

 It's best practice to link to an external JavaScript file inside this script tag.
 Using an external JavaScript file keeps your HTML file clean and organized.

 You don't have to write additional code in the HTML file.
-This game is played entirely on the console.
+This game is played entirely via the console.

 #### Step 2: get computer choice function